 Radiation Treatment for Prostate Cancer

-The Cyberknife prostate robotic treatments is not surgery, in fact there is no cutting involved.
-Cyberknife is pin-point accurate radiation that removes prostate tumors with surgical accuracy.
-Treatments are completed in 5 days or less vs 43 days on conventional radiation therapy systems.
+The Cyberknife prostate robotic treatment is not surgery; in fact, there is no cutting involved.
+Cyberknife is pinpoint accurate radiation that removes prostate tumors with surgical accuracy.
+Treatments are completed in 5 days or less vs. 43 days on conventional radiation therapy systems.

 See Also: Types of Prostate Cancer

-Your Board-Certified Radiation Oncologists at Pasadena Cyberknife Center provide the most advanced cancer treatment center in Los Angeles for Prostate Cancer Treatment offering three of the most advanced, alternatives to surgery via radiation technologies for treating prostate cancer:
+Your Board-Certified Radiation Oncologists at Pasadena Cyberknife Center provide the most advanced prostate cancer treatment in Los Angeles offering three of the most advanced alternatives to surgery via radiation technologies.